 Doing complex migrations always requires time and effort.
 Striking the right balance between effort and gain is key for complex migrations.
 But these gains can be substantial.

 Most applications don’t run at full load all the time causing a lot of over-spill and unused capacity.
 If the (re)focus is on the customer and the application rather than the infrastructure and the hardware, a complex migration might be just what you need.

 - Moving to the cloud allows you to scale up more easily and a lot of routine jobs that are required to keep services running are taken care of by an external team of experts.

-- No need to over-spend on excess capacity for future growth.
+- No need to over-spend on the excess capacity for future growth.
 Pay-as-you go is definitely a good thing is you don’t run any mega-sized data pool.

-- You have to update the application to use the cloud resources.
+- You have to update the application to use cloud resources.
 There are many libraries available for many different platforms but a detailed analysis is needed.

 - The necessary software needs to be incorporated and the speed of delivery need to be evaluated.

 - Some resources might be hard to access.
 Depending on the specific requirements an alternative has to be used or a set of tunnels will have to provide a solution.

 It might come as a surprise that in most cases turning your web service into a cloud-native application is just a matter of getting the facts right.
 Once the application is mapped into a set of data, storage and application requirements the migration path often turns out to be quite simple.
 There are a variety of software environments that are easy to set up and accommodate your current software.